aerogear/datasync-voyager/doc/guides/subscriptions.md

 # Subscriptions

-To set up subscriptions in your voyager server, these steps must be followed.
+To set up subscriptions in voyager server, these steps must be followed.

 * Configure SubscriptionServer using voyager-subscriptions
 * Configure a Publish Subscribe Mechanism